nalton-software/WebsiteV1/p5Whiteboard/README.md

 #### joinRoom.php:
 - Call using AJAX POST method
 - Takes params 'roomId'
-- Checks if room object exists - echoes 'success' if it does, 'room not found' if it doesn't
+- Checks if room object exists - echoes 'success' if it does, errors/warnings if it doesn't

+#### getRoomName.php
+- Call using AJAX POST method
+- Takes params 'roomId'
+- Returns the room name that belongs to that id, giving an error if it can't find the room

+#### getMessages.php
+- Call using AJAX POST method
+- Takes params 'roomId'
+- Finds the room with roomId and then echoes a stringified version of the messages in that room
+- Used so far by chatDrawer.js, through serverCommsManager